-In it, I draw attention to the way in which respect is only ever directed upwards in most Indian families; those who have migrated as well as those on the homeland.
-We are taught to respect our elders but little respect is afforded to or modelled to the children and youth in these families.
+A recurring theme in the book is the idea that respect is only ever directed upwards in most Indian families; for those who have migrated as well as those on the homeland.
+Children are taught to respect their elders but little respect is afforded to the children in these families, by their parents.

 In 2016, I became pregnant with a daughter.
 The pregnancy was planned.
 Having a daughter was not.
 How was I going to raise a girl when I wreaked havoc in my parents’ lives when I was a little girl?
 This little girl was going to see right through me.
 I would have no credibility standing before her as the person who was meant to raise her.
 It was a disaster waiting to happen.

 As the months went by, my body become more rounded to match my round face.
 I had to wade through the uphill swamp (if that is a geographical possibility) of facing my own childhood and coming to terms with the piles of manure deposited by sacred cows throughout the journey.
 As one would correctly predict, my spherical state meant that I rolled backwards quite a few times as I revisited periods of depression, physical, emotional and sexual abuse.